 Every year for Valentine’s Day, lovers around the world pull out all the stops for their sweetheart.

-From the traditional flowers and chocolate to more expensive gifts such as diamonds, the holiday is just as much about spending your hard-earned cash as it is about love.
+From the traditional flowers or chocolate to more expensive gifts such as diamonds, the holiday is just as much about spending your hard-earned cash as it is about love.

 VALENTINE'S DAY POLL: AMERICANS CLAIM THIS DINNER IDEA IS MOST UNDERRATED